pyparsing/pyparsing/docs/HowToUsePyparsing.rst

     railroad.DIAGRAM_CLASS = "my-custom-class"
     my_railroad = to_railroad(my_grammar)

-These options are documented `here <https://github.com/tabatkins/railroad-diagrams/blob/gh-pages/README-py.md#options>`_.
+These options `are documented here <https://github.com/tabatkins/railroad-diagrams/blob/gh-pages/README-py.md#options>`_.

-Finally, you can edit the HTML produced by :py:func:`pyparsing.diagrams.railroad_to_html` by passing in certain keyword arguments that will be used in the HTML template.
+Finally, you can edit the HTML produced by ``pyparsing.diagrams.railroad_to_html`` by passing in certain keyword arguments that will be used in the HTML template.
 Currently, these are:

 - ``head``: A string containing HTML to use in the ``<head>`` tag.
 This might be a stylesheet or other metadata

 - ``body``: A string containing HTML to use in the ``<body>`` tag, above the actual diagram.
 This might consist of a heading, description, or JavaScript.

 If you want to provide a custom stylesheet using the ``head`` keyword, you can make use of the following CSS classes:

 - ``railroad-group``: A group containing everything relating to a given element group (ie something with a heading)

 - ``railroad-heading``: The title for each group

 - ``railroad-svg``: A div containing only the diagram SVG for each group

 - ``railroad-description``: A div containing the group description (unused)